thaihung203/xfpopup/README.md

 #Motivation

-Just like you (or maybe not - who know ;) ), I'm doing some exprimentions to learn how far we can go with XF.
+Just like you (or maybe not - who knows ;) ), I'm doing some exprimentions to learn how far we can go with XF.
 Although the framework look very promissing, it's still lack some basic things for us to make a good app.
 A way to float views above others view is one of them.
 Our requirements are :
   + This must have the native performance
   + This must flexible enough to display any complex view.